Your carpeted floor may not be as grippy as you think when it comes to placing an area rug over carpet.

 Consider the type of rug pad material that will work best for your needs.
 There are several types of rug pads available, but the best materials for rugs over carpet are recycled fiber and natural rubber.
 Be sure to put the rubber side up against the area rug and the felt down against the carpeted floor.

 Choosing a rug pad that’s thick enough to provide cushioning and protection for your area rug is important.
 A thicker pad can help prevent the rug from wearing down over time and provide added comfort underfoot.
 A thin pad could be great for just keeping your rug in place, like in high traffic areas.
 The Superior Lock comes in two thickness sizes so that you can get the right one for you.
+Read my rug pad thickness guide for more details.

 Not sure which rug pad to get?